MadeByMike/madebymike/site/writing/precise-control-responsive-typography.md

 ---
-title: "Precise control over responsive typography"
+title: Precise control over responsive typography
+slug: precise-control-responsive-typography
-description: "Creating fluid responsive typography with calc and viewport units."
+description: Creating fluid responsive typography with calc and viewport units.
-date: "2015-03-17"
+date: 2015-03-17
-tags:
+tags: [css, typography]
-  - css
-  - typography
-extra_css:
+extra_css: ["/css/responsive-type.css"]
-  - "/assets/responsive-type.css"
 ---

 It is possible to have precise control over responsive typography.
 Using calc() and viewport units you can create fluid type that scales perfectly between specific pixel values, within a specific viewport range.